 - Submit the application materials to Boren by the Jan.
-30, 2018 deadline
+27, 2021 deadline.

-- All students applying for a scholarship must participate in an application review, and must have all applications materials submitted to firstname.lastname@example.org by the on-campus deadline.
+- All students applying for a scholarship must participate in an application review and must have all application materials submitted to email@example.com by the on-campus deadline.

 Boren's website offers information concerning what may potentially make a student's proposal (i.e. his or her planned course of study) more competitive when applying for the Boren fellowship and the Boren scholarship.

 Boren's administrators stress the need for students to craft proposals that broadly encompass the proper criteria, build a case supporting their proposed program, and explain how it fits with the Boren mission.
 Additionally, applicants intending to conduct formal research abroad should have letter writers familiar with their research address their proposal’s viability.

 Application Review Opportunity